Hjfyoyo/uFedHy-DisMTSADD/README.md

 # uFedHy-DisMTSADD

-DESCRIPTION: This repository contains code and data for FedHySCN, an unsupervised multivariate time series anomaly detection and diagnosis algorithm based on federated hyernetworks.
+DESCRIPTION: This repository contains code and data for uFedHy-DisMTSADD, an unsupervised multivariate time series anomaly detection and diagnosis algorithm based on federated hyernetworks.

 ## Code